Department of Housing and Residence Life – Standards of Residence

 - Residents will also be responsible for any damages caused by their guests.

-13.3 Trash: All trash and debris must be placed in University dumpsters adjacent to the residential facility.
+13.3 Trash: All trash and debris must be placed in university dumpsters or recycling bins adjacent to the residential facility.

-13.4 Screens: Screens on windows in University housing are not to be opened or removed.
+13.4 Screens: Screens on windows in university housing are not to be opened, altered, or removed.
 Residents will be charged for repair and/or replacement of removed screens.

 13.7 Decorations: Residents are financially responsible for all damages or loss in designated rooms.
 Residents may decorate their residence hall rooms with posters and other similar decorations as long as they do not cause damage to or permanently alter the room.
 No decorations may be affixed, in any way, to the ceiling.

-13.10 Restricted Areas: Certain restricted areas exist within University housing.
+13.9 Restricted Areas: Certain restricted areas exist within university housing.
 Residents are not allowed in such areas, which include but are not limited to any place that is officially closed, restricted to designated people, or any place where the safety and welfare of the resident is endangered.

-Examples of restricted areas could include a designated construction zone or a staff-only office.
+Examples of restricted areas could include designated construction zones, mechanical rooms, or staff-only office.

 14.1 Transfer of Furniture: University furniture may not be transferred from one room to another or exchanged between rooms, nor removed or stored elsewhere in the building or off-campus.